tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ## Using NavigatorIOS - a simple example

 Now we're ready to start writing some components!
-First, let's setup our file directory structure.
-Create a folder in the root level called `application`, and within that, a folder called `components`.
+First, let's set up our file directory structure.
+Create a folder at the root level called `application`, and within that, a folder called `components`.
 There we will create 2 `.js` files, `Landing.js` and `Dashboard.js`.

-Let's build our Landing component -
+Let's build our `Landing` component -

 ```
 import React from 'react-native';